digitaltrails/vdu_controls/README.md

 A control panel for external monitors (*Visual Display Units*).

-> This is the D-Bus development branch for vdu_controls.
-It's functional and
+> This is the vdu_controls 2.0 truck development branch for vdu_controls.
-> you're welcome to try it.
-It's many times faster and more reponsive than
+> It's functional and you're welcome to try it.
-> the non-D-Bus approach.
-It depends on a D-Bus service that I've
-> written to interface with libddcutil:
 >
+> Version 2.0 adds manual ambient-light input.
+This allows all connected VDU's
+> to be simultatiniously adjusted by moving one slider.
+This is an alternative
+> to fully automatic control via hardware lux-metering.
+The new option is enabled
+> by default, but can be disabled by unchecking  **Settings->Lux options enabled**.
+>
+> A major change in 2.0 is that the DDC interface has been rewriten to optionally
+> use the D-Bus **ddcutil-service** instead of the **ddcutil** command.
+The older
+> command based approach is still the default.
+> The new **ddcutil-service** is a daemon I've written to interface with **libddcutil**,
+> it's faster and more reponsive than the older command-based implementation.
+>
+> If you'd like to try the **ddcutil-service**, you'd need to build and install it,
+> it's one C file, just `make` and install it as a user session daemon.
+It doesn't
+> even need to be installed as root, you can even start it manually from the command
+> line.
+It will build against any libddcutil from 1.4 onward.
+For details, see:
+>
 >    https://github.com/digitaltrails/ddcutil-service
->
-> You would need to build and install this service.
-It's one C file, just `make` and
-> install it as a user session daemon.
-It doesn't need to be installed as root.
-> You could even start it manually from the command line.
-It will build
-> against any libddcutil from 1.4 onward.
 >
 > Once the service is running, just toggle `vdu_controls->Settins->dbus client enabled`.
 The
 > bottom line of the About-Dialog should then list ddcutil-interface as `1.0.0 (QtDBus client)`.